U.S. Senate passes major health, tax and climate bill in boost for Democrats - NewsBreak

 U.S. Senate passes major health, tax and climate bill in boost for Democrats

-WASHINGTON, DC - AUGUST 7: Senate Majority Leader Chuck Schumer (D-NY) gives the thumbs up as he leaves the Senate Chamber after passage of the Inflation Reduction Act at the U.S. Capitol August 7, 2022 in Washington, DC.
-The Senate worked overnight Saturday into Sunday as they moved toward final passage of Senate budget reconciliation deal, which Senate Democrats have named The Inflation Reduction Act of 2022.
-The final vote was 51-50, with the tie-breaking vote being cast by Vice President Kamala Harris.
+Senate Majority Leader Chuck Schumer (D-New York) gives the thumbs up as he leaves the Senate Chamber after passage of the Inflation Reduction Act at the U.S. Capitol on Aug.
+7, 2022, in Washington, D.C.
 (Photo by Drew Angerer/Getty Images)

 WASHINGTON — The U.S. Senate, along party lines, passed a sweeping energy, health care, climate and tax package Sunday afternoon, following an overnight marathon of votes that resulted in just a handful of notable changes to the legislation.